EPCCed/pyrobust/README.md

 Please reference this paper if you undertake work utilising this code.

-The examples on this page can be obtained from: https://github.com/EPCCed/pyrobust-examples

-Code to run benchmark problems using `pynmmso` can be found at: https://github.com/EPCCed/pyrobust-benchmarking
+Documentation for pyrobust can be found at: https://github.com/EPCCed/pyrobust/wiki

 ## Install pyrobust